mtrpires/pytoto/README.md

 # pytoto
 A simple Python (2.7) scraper for the [Batoto Online Manga Reader](http://bato.to/)

-This scraper uses Selenium, please refer to the [official documentation](http://selenium.googlecode.com/svn/trunk/docs/api/py/index.html) if you’re curious about how it works.
+This scraper uses Selenium, please refer to the [official documentation](http://selenium.googlecode.com/svn/trunk/docs/api/py/index.html) to see how to install the Python bindings on your system.
+It shouldn't be more complex than:

+`pip install selenium`

 # Quickstart

 Download script files to any folder and run from command line:

->> python pytoto.py HASH ADBLOCK_FILE
+`python pytoto.py HASH ADBLOCK_FILE`

 The hash of the manga is found when you’re browsing at Bato.to.
 You should use characters after the #.
 You can also provide a Chrome Extension file (CRX) of your favourite adblock extension.
 This is optional, but will considerably improve page load speeds, e.g.:

->> python pytoto.py 13e499ca7e9c2c4a "AdBlock_v2.45.crx"
+`python pytoto.py 13e499ca7e9c2c4a "AdBlock_v2.45.crx"`

 ### Important